 Launched in April of 1990 on the space shuttle Discovery from the Kennedy Space Center in Florida, this telescope has been able to give us clear and deep views from above the Earth's atmosphere.
 It was the first major optical telescope to be placed in space.
 It has an unobstructed view of the universe.
 An interesting fact about the Hubble telescope is that it has no thrusters.
 In order to change pointing angles, it uses Newton's third law by spinning its wheels in the opposite direction.
 The Hubble telescope is the length of a large school bus.
 It has traveled more than 3 billion miles along a circular low Earth orbit currently about 340 miles in altitude.

-Project Apollo was the third United States human spaceflight program carried out by NASA.
+Perhaps the most well known of the most exciting NASA space missions, Project Apollo was the third United States human spaceflight program carried out by NASA.
 One of its goals, according to President John F. Kennedy, was "Landing a man on the Moon and returning him safely to Earth."
 This was accomplished on July 20, 1969 when Neil Armstrong and Buzz Aldrin landed their Lunar Module on the Moon.
 "One small step for man, one giant leap for mankind" were Armstrong's words.
 Billions of dollars have been spent on this project.
 Thirty-two astronauts have been assigned to fly in the Apollo manned lunar landing program.

 These NASA missions by no means cover the scope of space exploration to date.
 NASA has covered much of space not documented in these missions, and has learned a great deal more than has been explained here.
 Delve deeper into NASA's other missions with Discovery Channel's When We Left Earth: The NASA Missions.